imohitmayank/a_lazy_data_science_guide/docs/audio_intelligence/neural_audio_codecs.md

 ## Code

 Let's walk through a hands-on example to see how to use one of these neural audio codecs in practice.
-We will use EnCodec [2].
+Here, we will use EnCodec [2], but the fundamental steps are similar for other codecs like SoundStream or HILCodec.

 ```python linenums="1"
 # Load the required packages